soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

     ![The screen shows the device set configuration values.
 There is a list of devices and their settings displayed on the right.](media/texas-rod-pump-devices.png "Texas Rod Pumps")

 4. Similar to devices, you are also able to create a dashboard specific to this Device Set.
-Press the _Dashboard_ tab from the top menu, then press the _Edit_ button on the right-hand side of the screen.
+Select the _Dashboard_ tab from the top menu, then select the _Edit_ button on the right-hand side of the screen.

     ![The edit device menu is presented.
 The dashboard item is circled.](media/device-set-dashboard-edit.png "Device Set Dashboard Edit")